To do this, click on "cFos Power Brain Wallbox Configuration" and enter the following:

 Certificates are used when using encrypted TLS connections between client and server.
 To successfully establish such a connection, the server always needs a certificate and an associated private key.
 The cFos Charging Manager already has a self-signed certificate on board.
 Therefore, no own certificates have to be imported.
 However, this option exists on both the server and the client side.

-On the server side, an own certificate and the corresponding private key can be imported.
-This certificate can be self-signed or signed by an official certification authority.
-If no CA certificate (CA = Certificate Authority) is stored in the client, a TLS connection is established in any case.
+On the server side, you can import your own certificate and the corresponding private key.
+This certificate can be self-signed or signed by an official certificate authority (CA).
+If no CA certificate is stored in the client, a TLS connection is established in any case.
 If one or more CA certificates are stored in the client, the respective server certificates must match (OCPP Security Profile 2).
 The server certificate itself can be stored as the CA certificate.
-If the client has a connection to the Internet, root certificates of certification authorities that have signed the server certificate can also be stored there.
+If the client has a connection to the Internet, root certificates from certification authorities that have signed the server certificate can also be stored there.
 However, you can also store your own root certificate that has signed the server certificate.

 As an additional security level, a certificate can also be used in the opposite direction (OCPP Security Protocol 3).
 For this purpose, a certificate and the corresponding private key are stored in the client.
-The server also receives this certificate among the CA certificates or a root certificate that has signed the client certificate.
+Among the CA certificates, the server also receives this certificate or a root certificate that has signed the client certificate.
 This means that the TLS connection is only established if the server can also verify the client certificate.

 You can create certificates yourself, e.g. with the programme OpenSSL, which is available free of charge for Windows and Linux.
 A few examples using OpenSSL follow.
 The examples use a configuration file saved in UTF8 format in conjunction with the -config parameter.
 This has the advantage that umlauts and other Unicode characters can also be used in the certificate.
 The configuration file always has the following format: